manticoresoftware/docker/README.md

  --ulimit nofile=65536:65536
 ```

 For best performance, index components can be mlocked into memory.
 When Manticore is run under Docker, the instance requires additional privileges to allow memory locking.
 The following options must be added when running the instance:

 ```
   --cap-add=IPC_LOCK --ulimit memlock=-1:-1
 ```

 ## Custom config

-If you want to run Manticore with your custom config, where indexes are defined in the configuration mode - you will need to mount the configuration to the instance:
+If you want to run Manticore with your custom config containing indexes definition you will need to mount the configuration to the instance:

 ```
-docker run --name manticore -v ~/manticore/etc/manticore.conf:/etc/manticoresearch/manticore.conf -v ~/manticore/:/var/lib/manticore -p 9306:9306 -d manticoresearch/manticore
+docker run --name manticore -v $(pwd)/manticore.conf:/etc/manticoresearch/manticore.conf -v $(pwd)/data/:/var/lib/manticore -p 127.0.0.1:9306:9306 -d manticoresearch/manticore
 ```

-`searchd` daemon runs under `manticore`, performing operations on index files (like creating or rotation plain indexes) should be made under `manticore` user (otherwise files will be created under `root` and `searchd` can't manipulate them):
+Take into account that Manticore search inside the container is run under user `manticore`.
+Performing operations with index files (like creating or rotating plain indexes) should be also done under `manticore`.
+Ootherwise the files will be created under `root` and the search daemon won't have rights to open them.
+For example here is how you can rotate all indexes:

 ```
 docker exec -it manticore gosu manticore indexer --all --rotate